8

 Honestly I couldn’t even be mad about the remark, that’s how derisible it was.
 I just replied with a “lmao k” and that was the end of the conversation.

-I noted all the way back in September that there’s far more to a lawyer than a GPA.5 We’ve all got different interests, we’ve all got different objectives, and in general we’re all going to end up at different places in life — professionally, temporally or geographically.
+I noted all the way back in September that there’s far more to a lawyer than a GPA. ((Though if this girl’s an example, tact apparently isn’t included.))
+We’ve all got different interests, we’ve all got different objectives, and in general we’re all going to end up at different places in life — professionally, temporally or geographically.
 As long as I’ve got my 2.5 required for most extracurricular orgs, I’m satisfied.
 You should be too.

 I’ll put it another way: I have no interest in law journal or becoming a corporate attorney.
 You have no interest in trial team or throwing criminals in prison.
 Almost by definition, we’re not in competition with each other.
 So do us both a favor and spare me your sanctimony :heart: